On Love and Labor

 I recently and belatedly discovered LA artist, Mike Kelley.
 I have known of him for a long time, but did not feel any particular attraction to his work until recently.
 My first impression was that my work repeats his piece, More Love Hours Than Can Ever Be Repaid over and over again in a different medium, like we are both trying to squeeze the remaining juice out of neglected lemons.
 But then I researched what Kelley himself said about the piece and I am at odds with what feels to me like a kind of nihilism.
 Kelley hated pop culture and nostalgia and saw stuffed animals as emblems of a manipulative gift economy, in which price tags are written in invisible ink.
 According to Kelley, you are indebted to the gift-giver, never knowing how much you owe, which in the end makes us all socially-indentured and ashamed.
 I am left wondering whether or not he believed there was such a thing as generosity, or whether he would imagine that as a form of more or less veiled magnanimity.

 Kelley’s afghan is made of hand-made dolls and stuffed animals that he collected from thrift stores and flea markets in LA.
-These handmade crafts for him embody a deep sense of pathos, since for some reason the owner of the animal or doll gave it away, and one is left to imagine why.
+These handmade crafts for him embody pathos, since for some reason the owner of the animal or doll gave it away, and one is left to imagine why.
 Finding abandoned handcrafted objects points to some relational failure.
 Maybe in Kelley’s view, the cuteness of crafted things obfuscates their insidious mission, which is to make us feel indebted, ashamed, insecure, and inadequate.
 A form of seduction, they are deliberately inarticulate expressions of care or desire.
 But to point this out puts ones own expressions under scrutiny.
 The archaic fear that one’s own expressions of affection will be seen as irrelevant and/or viewed with total indifference might be the basis of all exaggeration.
 Kelley’s concern might also be expressed as a suspicion that there is some inverse relation to how much care is spent on things as opposed to on other people, a worry that I share as I sit here writing rather than playing Bucking Bronco with my 6-year-old-son.

 Philosopher Simon Critchley calls yoga and Western Buddhism a form of “passive nihilism.”
 He might say the same thing about my Jungian men’s group, or how time-consuming craft can be.
 When a table can be made of an old door and a couple of saw horses, how is such an extravagant expenditure of time justified?
 Nihilism, to follow Critchley, is a form of disengagement from civic life, an abandonment of the idea that things in this world could be improved upon by our efforts.
 Maybe he would say that this tendency is exacerbated by an interest in something innocuous and ostensibly self-improving, something finally fetishized, a sideshow to the real work of living peaceably with others and with the planet.
 Yoga might represent for him a committed form of secession, and Buddhism something like the practice of not being affected by the problems of the world, and therefore resigning any hope of collectively addressing them.
 We know that if we seriously threaten the functioning of the global market, we will be met with the full brute force of our police state, and cast as anarchists (as if self-organization were the most horrible thing in the world) or terrorists.
 An innocuous essay in an art magazine is not likely to draw any serious concern from homeland security.
 If politics is the only measure, withdrawal might at times seem like the only option.